latest nhpb_banner 1__compressed2

 Eviction prevention programs and rehousing in Oklahoma.

-Non-profits and government agencies in Oklahoma run homeless prevention programs.
+Non-profits and government organizations in Oklahoma run homeless prevention programs.
 Find how to get help to stop an eviction or get assistance with rapid rehousing.
-Low-income families, veterans, single moms and the unemployed will get financial help, money for a security deposit, or free lawyer consultations for tenants.
-Get eviction prevention near you and rehousing in OK.
+Low-income families, veterans, single moms and the unemployed will get financial help or free lawyer consultations so they are not evicted.
+Find help with an eviction notice near you in OK.

 Financial help to stop an eviction or homelessness in OK

 There is assistance for both the homeless as well as tenants threatened with an eviction in Oklahoma.
 Emergency hardship grant based aid will help keep a tenant in their home by helping to pay their rent or utility costs.
-There is also support for families, single moms or dads or individuals that are homeless.
-In these instances the client will be provided supporting ranging from shelter to grants for paying security deposits on a new, affordable apartment.
+There is also support for families, single moms or dads or individuals that are facing imminent homelessness.
+In these instances the client being evicted will be provided supporting ranging from shelter to grants for paying security deposits on a new, affordable apartment.

-The state of Oklahoma Community Housing Department receives support from the US Department of Housing and Urban Development (HUD).
+The state of Oklahoma Community Housing Department receives support from the US Department of Housing and Urban Development (HUD to offer this emergency eviction prevention program).
 The federal government provides grants to charities as well as units of general local government.
 This money can be used for activities, such as back rent, moving costs, transitional housing, rental application fees, or to pay for security deposits.
 Other housing may also be arranged.

 Many of the community action agencies (CAA) partner with their local government on self-sufficiency plans for tenants with an eviction letter as well.
 This is a requirement for both the homeless seeking to be rehoused as well as tenants applying for eviction prevention help.
 The reason it is required is that it is difficult to authorize the payment of an Emergency Solution Grant (ESG) or to provide a loan to the applicant for their rent if they can't maintain the home.

-The CAA in Oklahoma take a leading role in these self-sufficiency programs.
+The CAA in Oklahoma take a leading role in these self-sufficiency programs for families being evicted.
 These privately run, yet non-profit organizations, take a leading role in fighting poverty and underemployment.
 The programs are aimed at helping the homeless as well as working poor gain mid to long term employment.
 They can show people how to budget for their rent, provide legal support around tenant rights and responsibilities, and otherwise coordinate homeless prevention services in Oklahoma.

 Homeless prevention in the state of Oklahoma may also include ongoing rent and eviction prevention subsidies.
 These so called housing relocation or stabilization services prevent an individual from becoming homeless in the future as well.
 The ESG funds can be used to provide either short or medium-term rental assistance so the family can live in income based housing.